 I had stuffed my shell of a body into a hotel room inside the airport in Frankfurt, Germany because the thought of talking to anyone through the hole in my face was absolutely paralyzing.
 I had just survived Oktoberfest, and my body wasn’t ready to face the world yet.
 So I sat in my room, hid myself under my covers, ordered room-service and contemplated life.

 Once I got back to The States in a few days, over the next few weeks I’d be moving out to Denver and practically starting all over again.
-IAnd I knew I needed to conjure up some energy in order to make it through the airport and onto my flight in two days, so I could make that leap.
+I was scared shitless.
+And I knew I needed to conjure up some energy in order to make it through the airport and onto my flight in two days, so I could make that leap.
 The problem?
 There was no reserve.
 I was tapped out.

 But I had to figure something out, because I wanted to get back, even in my fragile emotional state.
 So I relied on something that had worked for me so many times before: a solid morning routine.
 I meditated for 10 minutes, crawled over to the gym for a 15-minute run, took a cold shower when I got back and then wrote for 30-minutes or so.